Times of Need

 However, in most cases, there is no evidence of direct notice.
 Instead, there may be surveillance footage showing that the dangerous condition existed for days or weeks, enough time that a reasonably careful property owner would have noticed the problem.
 Often footage is taped over in the course of a retail business’ ordinary operations, however, making it especially important to seek counsel right away after getting injured.

-Injury Trespassers
+Injury and Trespassers

 The rules are a bit different if you were injured while trespassing on another person’s property.
 In that context, the property owner doesn’t owe you a reasonable duty of care, though there are some exceptions.
 One of the exceptions is for child trespassers.
 When there is a dangerous condition on the property that would be attractive to kids, and a trespassing child is injured by it, our White Plains attorneys handling your premises liability case may be able to hold the property owner accountable even though the child is a trespasser.
 For example, if a child wandered onto a neighbor’s property through a hole in the fence and drowned in an unguarded pool, it might be possible to hold the neighbor accountable in a premises liability lawsuit.